Bi-Lipschitz invariance of Newton polygons along gradient canyons: Introduction

 Conceptually, $\widehat{\PP}(f_x,\cC)$ splits into a topological and a Lipschitz part.
 The edges of co-slope $<\delta_{top}$ (where $\delta_{top}$ is the co-slope of the top edge of $\PP(f,\gamma)$) are topological invariants (Lemma~\ref{lem:NP-below-deltatop}).
 The remaining compact edges, whose co-slopes lie in $(\delta_{top},d_{\cC})$, are governed by the second-level invariants of \cite{MPT1}: if $E_\delta$ is such an edge and $\omega$ is the $Y$--intercept of its supporting line, then there exists a further polar arc $\gamma'$ with $\ord(\gamma-\gamma')=\delta$ and the associated canonical exponent satisfies $H_{\min}=\omega+\delta$ (in particular $H_{\min}<h_{\cC}+\delta-1$), see Corollary~\ref{cor:Hmin_equals_omega_plus_delta}.
 In this sense, our main theorem gives a concrete Newton polygon avatar of the higher invariants, turning them into a finite combinatorial object attached to each canyon.

-\textbf{A numerical corollary: polar multiplicity of a canyon.} We introduce the polar multiplicity $\mu_f(\cC)$ of a gradient canyon $\cC$ as the number of polar branches of $f_x$ contained in $\cC$, counted with multiplicity (Definition~\ref{def:polar-mult-canyon}).
-We show that $\mu_f(\cC)$ equals the horizontal length of the top compact edge of $\widehat{\PP}(f_x,\cC)$ (Lemma~\ref{lem:mu_equals_length}), hence it is itself a bi-Lipschitz invariant (Corollary~\ref{cor:polar-mult}).
+\textbf{Numerical corollaries: multiplicity and curvature of a canyon.} We distinguish the bar multiplicity $\mult^{\mathrm{bar}}(\cC)$ (Definition~\ref{def:bar-mult-canyon}), the number of polar representatives sharing a given trunk below order $d$, from the polar multiplicity $\mult(\cC)$ of a canyon in the sense of \cite{PT} (Definition~\ref{def:PT-mult-canyon}).
+The number $\mult^{\mathrm{bar}}(\cC)$ is the horizontal length of the top compact edge of $\widehat{\PP}(f_x,\cC)$ (Lemma~\ref{lem:mu_equals_length}), hence is bi-Lipschitz invariant (Corollary~\ref{cor:bar-mult}).
+The polar multiplicity factors as $\mult(\cC)=b_\cC\cdot\mult^{\mathrm{bar}}(\cC)$, where $b_\cC$ is the number of trunks at the canyon scale; its invariance follows from the canyon-disk correspondence, and this gives the invariance of $\mult(\cC)$ (Corollary~\ref{cor:polar-mult}).
+Combining this with the curvature formula of Koike--Kuo--P\u aunescu \cite{KKP}, we also obtain that the total asymptotic Gaussian curvature concentrated in a finite-degree canyon is a bi-Lipschitz invariant (Corollary~\ref{cor:curvature}).

 \textbf{Examples and organisation.} Example~\ref{ex:newt} shows that $\widehat{\PP}(f_x,\cC)$, while bi-Lipschitz invariant, is not a complete invariant: it may remain constant in a family which is nevertheless not bi-Lipschitz trivial, as detected by the second-level invariants of \cite{MPT1}.
 Example~\ref{ex:newt1} gives a complementary picture: in a simple family the augmented Newton polygons (and the canyon degrees they encode) distinguish the special fibre $t=0$ from the generic fibres, hence the family is not bi-Lipschitz right-trivial.
 The paper is organised as follows.
 Section~\ref{s:prelim} recalls the needed background on Puiseux arcs, contact orders and gradient canyons.
 Section~\ref{s:newtonpoly} discusses Newton polygons relative to a polar arc and proves the topological stability of the part below $\delta_{top}$.
 Section~\ref{newton_interpret} proves the bi-Lipschitz invariance of the augmented Newton polygon.
-Section~\ref{s:multiplicity} introduces and studies the polar multiplicity of a canyon, and Section~\ref{s:examples} contains the examples.
+Section~\ref{s:multiplicity} introduces the bar multiplicity, relates it to the polar multiplicity of \cite{PT}, and proves the corresponding multiplicity invariance; Section~\ref{s:curvature} derives the curvature counterpart from the Koike--Kuo--P\u aunescu formula; Section~\ref{s:examples} contains the examples.